 The Urban Green is also home to a new “Vertical Farm.”
 This unit–not much larger than one of the food trucks– will grow one acre’s worth of food for the zoo’s animals all year round.
 This new sustainable way of farming reduces water consumption by 70-90 percent, forgoes herbicides and pesticides, and furthers the zoo’s commitment to preserving our natural world.

 In addition to these great new features, we learned that the zoo is planning a new ropes course for this May, in place of the ZooBalloon, which is sadly gone for now while it is being repaired.
-Stay tuned for more information as it gets closer!
+UPDATE: Read all about WildWorks, here!